deninovachka/ETL-System/README.md

 An ETL (Extract, Transform, Load) console application built with C# and Entity Framework Core.
 It reads transactional data from CSV files, applies transformations, cleans invalid data, exports the results to a new CSV, and upserts the processed data into a SQL database.

-Features
+Features:
 Import transactions from CSV (transactions.csv), Transform/Clean invalid or inconsistent records, Upsert data into SQL Server via EF Core (insert new or update existing by TransactionId), Export clean dataset to clean_transactions.csv, Reports through menu options:Total number of transactions, Sum of transaction amounts, Largest transaction details (ID, Customer, Amount, Date).

-Installation
+Installation:
-Requirements: .NET 9 SDK (or project’s target version), SQL Server (LocalDB, Express, or Developer), EF Core, CSV file named transactions.csv (see Usage)
+Requirements- .NET 9 SDK (or project’s target version), SQL Server (LocalDB, Express, or Developer), EF Core, CSV file named transactions.csv (see Usage)

-Setup
+Setup:
 Make sure to configure your connection string in ApplicationDBContext.cs.

-Usage
+Usage:
 1.Place your transactions.csv in the working directory.
 2.Run the app:
 dotnet run --project ETLSystem